dapr/community/README.md

 - Tuesday March 23<sup>rd</sup> 10am Pacific Time (PST) - [See it in your local time](https://www.timeanddate.com/worldclock/fixedtime.html?iso=20210323T10&p1=1244)
 - Tuesday April 6<sup>th</sup> 10am Pacific Time (PST) - [See it in your local time](https://www.timeanddate.com/worldclock/fixedtime.html?iso=20210406T10&p1=1244)
 - Tuesday April 20<sup>th</sup> 10am Pacific Time (PST) - [See it in your local time](https://www.timeanddate.com/worldclock/fixedtime.html?iso=20210420T10&p1=1244)

-Meeting agendas and notes can be accessed [here](https://hackmd.io/xSrdvqY0TSyllYPEmOSEZQ?view).

 ### Community Office Hours
 We realize that getting feedback on your project publicly may not always be feasible therefore, in addition to the bi-weekly community calls, Dapr maintainers have also set aside some time each week to be available to answer technical questions in a private forum.
 See [community-office-hours](community-office-hours.md)